-There was a lawyer that worked part time while travelling Europe and Peru!
+There was a lawyer that worked part-time while traveling in Europe and Peru!

-Growing in popularity are legal practice management softwares.
+Growing in popularity is legal practice management software.
 There was a 2017 study conducted by the company Answering Legal on this topic.
 They found that two-thirds of our attorney customers were using at least one legal software.
 The main goal of these programs is to streamline a practice’s workflow.
-This helps them work more efficiently in some area of the job.
+This helps them work more efficiently in some areas of the job.